(Continued from the previous page)

 In Latin, the word hybrida was applied not only to hybrid animals and plants, but also to anything that violated natural law.
 Thus, Lewis and Short (Latin Dictionary) give the following definition of the word from which our hybrid is derived: "unbridled, lawless, unnatural; hence, of animals produced from two different species, a mongrel, hybrid."
 In the same place, they note hybrida is probably kindred to hubris (ὕβρις), used by the ancient Greeks to designate any violation of the natural order, especially one involving sexual matters.⁸ Apparently, hybrids fell under the heading of hubris because hybrids resulted from a form of sexual contact deemed to breach that order.⁹ There was a religious significance attached to such matters since the Greeks believed acts of hubris brought down the curse of the gods.

 Jews, too, from an early date viewed hybrids as a desecration of a natural order laid down by God.
-Writing in the first century A.D., the Jewish scholar Philo Judaeus (The Special Laws, III, 46) asserts that
+Writing in the first century CE, the Jewish scholar Philo Judaeus (The Special Laws, III, 46) asserts that

 So great are the provisions made in the law to ensure that men should admit no unlawful matings, that it ordains that even cattle are not to be crossed with others of a different species.
 No Jewish shepherd will allow a billy goat to mount a ewe or a ram, a nanny, or a bull, a mare, or if he does, he will be punished as an offender against the decree of Nature (which is careful to preserve the primary species without adulteration).